cc-hpc-itwm/proxsgd/README.md

 This repository contains the simulations in Section 4.2.

 # Hyperparameter Search
-This branch is created for Hyperparameter search using Tree Structured Parzen Estimator based on Bayes Theorem.
+This branch is created to check hyperparameter sensitivity using Tree Structured Parzen Estimator based on Bayes Theorem.
+First train using ProxSGD then prune with specific threshold and then intialize remaining weights with Xavier initialization to retrain the network using SGD optimizer.

 ## Setup
 Kindly follow the following steps to get experimental results.

 1. Install Optuna in pytorch enviornment.
 2. Update config.py with required settings.
-3. Run main_bayesian_search.py
+3. Run main_search_retrain_with_random_initialization.py
 4. Results can be seen in directory mentioned in config.py